-The Prague Quadrennial announces call for entries for students of art and theatre studies to participate in one-day workshop 36Q° dedicated to scenography – particularly its component of costume design.
+The Prague Quadrennial organizes a one-day workshop 360° for students dedicated to scenography – particularly its component of costume design.
 The workshop will take place on 13th October within the autumn Porous Borders symposium at DAMU in Prague.
 The individual workshops will be led by Czech and foreign theatre professionals.

 Workshop “Time for Space: Thinking Through Thresholds" offered by Platform- Scenography from Netherlands led by Anne Karin ten Bosch and Liesbeth Groot Nibbelink will focus on the role of transition zones in scenography and performance design.